-Employers who would like to offer a permanent job to a foreign worker wanting to immigrate to Canada can facilitate this with an offer of arranged employment under the Federal Skilled Worker Program.
-CIC places priority on new Federal Skilled Worker applications with a qualifying job offer.
+Are you are an employer, and you would like to offer a permanent job to a foreign worker who wants to immigrate to Canada?
+You can do this with an offer of arranged employment under the Federal Skilled Worker (FSW) program or the Federal Skilled Trades Program (FSTP).

 - Employers need to:

-- Provide a qualifying job offer.
+- provide a qualifying job offer, and

-- If recruiting from overseas, obtain a positive labour market opinion (LMO) from Employment and Social Development Canada (ESDC).
+- if recruiting from overseas, obtain a positive labour market opinion (LMO) from Employment and Social Development Canada (ESDC).

-- be permanent, non-seasonal and full time;
+- be permanent, non-seasonal and full time, and

 - have wages and working conditions comparable to those offered to Canadians working in the occupation.